Appearance

 Cloudflare Pages & Worker

-One-time setup — create all four Pages projects:
+One-time setup — create all five Pages projects:

 bash